M-Akthar/background-generator/README.md

 # background-generator

-A small project that helped me practise DOM manipulation.
+A small project that helped me practice DOM manipulation.